CODEHIMANSHU/blog/README.md

 ## Setup Database

-1. Import the blog.sql file to phpmyadmin.
+1. Import the blog.sql file to phpmyadmin

 2. The admin login credentials are: username:admin1 password:admin1